froudaut/jugglingTB/readme-en.txt

 ===========================
 You will find a binary for Windows 64bits (packaged with Strawberry Perl (64-bit) 5.32.1-64bit) named jugglingTB.exe.
 Simply run this file.
 A binary version packaged on Ubuntu, name jugglingTB.bin is also provided on some packages.
-[Old one currently]

 ===========================